rpazuki/rdsolvers/README.md

 ---------------

 The source code is in the *solvers* folder.
-Check the (HowTo.ipynb)[HowTo.ipynb] notebook to see an example of a Brusselator model solution
+Check the [HowTo.ipynb](HowTo.ipynb) notebook to see an example of a Brusselator model solution